lhypds/tcopy/README.md

 Server Mode
 -----------

-With this simple copier, you don't need to think about the clipboard.
-Just press `Ctrl + C` to copy the content, `Shift + Alt + C` to send to server.
-In another machine, use `Shift + Alt + V` to get the content, then `Ctrl + V` to paste.
+It will use server to manage shared text and API to get or update shared text.

+* Deployment setup
+Set `PORT`. (optional)
+Run `npm install` to install the dependencies for the server.
+Run `node server.js` to start the server.

 * Mode setup
 Set `STORE_TYPE` to `server`.
 Set `STORE_URL` to the URL of the server.

 Sender (`txtsender.py`)
-Automatically use the clipboard to get the content and send it to the server.
+Automatically get the clipboard content and send it to the server.
+3 Use AutoHotKey or WinHotKey to trigger the sender.
+(I use `Shift + Alt + C` to trigger the reciever).

 Reciever (`txtreciever.py`)
+Get the content from server with GET API, and save to clipboard.
 Use AutoHotKey or WinHotKey to trigger the reciever.
-(I use `Shift + Alt + C` to trigger the sender).
+(I use `Shift + Alt + V` to trigger the reciever).

 * Server API